loophp/flake-lock-update-workflow/README.md

 You can choose to use the latest release or the latest commit from the `main` branch.

-I would personally suggest to use the latest release: `1.0.0`
+I would personally suggest to use the latest branch version: `main`

 Create an action file in `.github/workflows/` with: